UKHO/docs/docs/quality-assurance/test-strategy.md

 * Safety assurance is part of our core software engineering processes (ensuring our products are safe for the end user).
 * We have adopted [BS EN 61508-3:2010](https://fdocuments.in/document/iec-61508-6.html) as our safety standard.
 * Safety is the responsibility of the whole team and is championed by the Test Engineer.
+* More details can be found on on the [safety assurance](safety-assurance-guidance.md) page.

 ### Security